Happy young woman in driver's seat driving after purchasing the right amount of car insurance coverage.

 Do you have a teen driver?
 If you have a young or new driver, you’ll want to consider increasing your liability coverage limits since they run a higher risk of getting into an accident.
 This is extra important to do because if you're the sponsor of their license (and most parents are) you could be responsible for any costs related to an accident for which they're at fault.

 Do you live in an area prone to wildfires or floods?
-If your answer is yes, you’ll want comprehensive coverage, since this type of coverage protects you from natural disasters.
+If your answer is yes, you’ll want comprehensive coverage.
+This type of coverage may help protect you from natural disasters.

 Google Play App Store